Balko: Characters

-Krapp, also called "Krappi", is a thoroughly honest public servant.
-He is never dressed improperly, is always up to date in his profession and well-educated.
+Krapp, also called "Krappi", is portrayed as a thoroughly honest public servant.
+He is never dressed improperly, is always up to date in his profession and is well-educated.
 He graduated from a German high school (Abitur) and is a reserve officer of the Bundeswehr.
 Despite his many skills, in the domestic area as well as many others, he has no luck with women.
-His attempts to score with the opposite sex are legendary but have mostly been a failure.
+His attempts to score with the opposite sex have mostly been a failure.
 Krapp seems to cling to his mother, who is mentioned repeatedly and lives in Dortmund-Huckarde, though she never appears in person.